Sean A. S. Anderson. Principal Investigator. Sean riverside

 sean.anderson(at)gatech.edu

 Welcome to the website.
 I'm Sean.
 I'm an evolutionary biologist and ecologist with wide-ranging interests in these fields.
 Perhaps above all, I'm fascinated by the fantastic diversity of life, how it evolves, and how it is maintained.
-My favourite approach to science is to ask big questions and develop novel quantitative approaches to address them.
+My favourite approach to science is to consider big questions and develop novel quantitative approaches to address them.
 All the better if those questions have been topics of some debate.
-Much of my work is done on computers, but I've also conducted extensive field work on four continents and collect data in forests, mountains, and near the ocean as much as possible.
-When I'm not in those beautiful places, I enjoy great restaurants, movies, my dogs, and my friends.
+Much of my day-to-day work is done on computers, but I've also conducted extensive field work on four continents and collect data in forests, mountains, and near the ocean as much as possible.
+When I'm not in those beautiful places, I enjoy great restaurants, literature, movies, my dogs, and my friends.

 CV